 Section of LFG Floodplain manager & flood consultant output Flood extent map that relates to the area defined in the scope of the flood investigation including a 'township' scale map for the targeted community in accordance with VICSES standard format for LFGs maps.
 Township map Please see the 'VICSES Map Specifications for MFSEPs and LFGs' and 'VICSES Flood Mapping Symbol Set' attached here for guidance on content and format.
 Maps should be scaled A4 size for the document and A1 for an online version.
 See Local Flood Guide Template for a blank example.
 A flood gauge table needs to include flood impact and consequence information that relates to at least 3 river heights (m) on the gauge.
 When no gauge heights are available, relevant historical flood events and/or AEP/ARI modelled events can be used in place.
 Flood gauge table The impact and consequence information should relate to Flood Class Levels where they exist.
 Where Flood Class Levels don't exist, impact and consequence information should relate to relevant historical flood events and AEP/ARI modelled events.
 Information in this table should be easy for the general community to understand and include practical information such as road closures, property and above floor flood inundation risks and likely services disrupted.
 The table should not include actions for emergency services to undertake at that time or any tactical planning information.
 Brief, community focussed summary information that relates to the area defined in the scope of the flood investigation including: Information about the types of flooding that may occur in the town and why.
 For example, riverine, flash or overland flows from surrounding areas.
-Summary of historic floods, the flood heights and known flood impacts and consequences including houses inundated, road closures, impacts to example.
+Local Flood Information Summary of historic floods, the flood heights and known flood impacts and consequences including houses inundated, road closures, impacts to essential services.
+Specific information that affects flooding in the town, such as levees.